National Museum in Kraków

 For art fans

-The main branch of Poland’s National Museum in Kraków is especially interesting if you like art, militaria collectables or decorative arts.
-Tourists that don’t appreciate art as much might not find this museum as stimulating.
+The main branch of Poland’s National Museum in Kraków is especially interesting if you like art, militaria collectibles, or decorative arts.
+Tourists who don’t appreciate art as much might not find this museum as stimulating.

 Schedule